-Only about half the states have explicitly addressed the sourcing of guaranteed payments made to partners for services.
-The majority of those states would source these payments in the same way as distributive share.
-A minority would use an approach that looks to where the services are performed by the partner-which this white paper refers to as the "compensation" approach.
+Only about half the states explicitly address the sourcing of guaranteed payments made to partners for services.
+The majority of those states generally source these payments in the same way as distributive share.
+A minority use an approach that looks to where the services are performed by the partner-which this white paper refers to as the "compensation" approach.